Armandoh4/filmlabproductions/README.md

 ![Jigsaw CSS](assets/readme_img/jigsawcssvalidator1.png)

-The following errors do not effect my code in any meaningful way and by removing this code, my website would loose featues.
-For example, code such as "-webkit-tap-highlight-color: transparent;" can have a positive effect on the webpage, such as removing the blue box when a button on mobile is clicked, improving mobile UX.
+The following 'errors' did not affect my code in any meaningful way, and by removing this code, my website would loose features.
+For example, code such as "-webkit-tap-highlight-color: transparent;" can have a positive effect on the webpage, such as removing the blue box when a button on a mobile is clicked, improving mobile UX.

 ![Jigsaw CSS](assets/readme_img/jigsawcssvalidator.png)

-W3C HTML Validation:
+## W3C HTML Validation

 ### *index.html:*